 - 1. Regular student assistance program.

-- 2. College Work Study Program.
+- 2. College Work-Study Program.

 - 3. College food service facilities.

 Any student applying for general financial assistance may be referred to one of these programs for a portion of his support.
 A student seeking no aid other than employment may complete an "application for employment" in the Financial Aids Office.
-Such students will be considered for on campus jobs as well as being referred to community employers.
+Such students will be considered for on-campus jobs as well as being referred to community employers.
 A current file of community job vacancies is maintained in the Financial Aids Office.
+The Office of Student Financial Aids works closely with the local office of Wisconsin State Employment Service to expand this program.